 I. ELIGIBILITY CRITERIA FOR EMPANELMENT:

-a) CA firm should preferably be a partnership concern having experience in the field.
+(a) CA firm should preferably be a partnership concern having experience in the field.
 The Bank may also consider the sole proprietorship concerns and in that case they would be required to submit a declaration that they are full time practicing Chartered Accountants and are not employed elsewhere and do not have any other business interest with UCO Bank and not a Director In UCO Bank or related to any of the present Directors of UCO Bank.

 II.
 SCOPE OF CONCURRENT AUDIT:

 01. Areas covered in the Bank’s Standard format for Concurrent Audit specify the scope of Concurrent Audit.
 Concurrent Auditor would examine all the transactions and identify the ones which are not as per the Bank’s laid down rules/circulars and guidelines/instructions received from regulators & authorities like Govt. of India, Reserve Bank of India & SEBI etc. from time to time.

 02. Every quarter Concurrent auditor would also check if there is any wide variation in the cost of deposits and yield on advances as compared to the previous periods as well as Zonal average figures.
 A copy of the guidelines on the manner of conducting the audit will be provided to the firm at the time of allotment of branches and thereafter from time to time.